catseye/Xoomonk/README.markdown

     | x := a.c
     ?
 Attempt to access unassigned variable c

-Assigned variables can, but they have the value 0 until the store is saturated.
+Assigned variables can be accessed from an unsaturated store, but they have the value 0 until the store is saturated.

     | a := {
     |   d := c